310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-…
+…………
 {% endbubble %}

 {% bubble Hokuto %}
 Hey!
 Akehoshi!
 Don't start scolding them!
-We didn’t know left from right when we were first years either, and we just went with the flow.
+We didn’t know left from right when we were first years either, and just went with the flow.

 When you're still a novice, it's necessary to ask for instructions, and do exactly as you're told.

-It's not too late to start learning independence *after *you've been taught the basics.
+It's not too late to start learning independence *after* you've been taught the basics.
 {% endbubble %}

 {% bubble Subaru %}